Home Insurance for those with a CCJ

 A County Court Judgment is often simply referred to as a CCJ and is a court’s judgement, having assessed all the details of the situation, as to whether or not a debt is due.

 The first step for a lender to take to obtain a CCJ is to issue a Notice of Default.
-Once you have to ignored this (or the lender isn’t happy with the response you’ve provided), they can then ask for a County Court Summons to be issued for you to attend court.
+If you choose to ignore this (or the lender isn’t happy with the response you’ve provided), they can then ask for a County Court Summons to be issued for you to attend court.

 Whether or not you subsequently pay off the debt, this CCJ will remain on your credit report for the next 6 years.
 The only exception to this is if you pay off the outstanding amount within one calendar month of the date of the County Court Judgement.
 However, even if you do this a strict protocol and procedure needs to be followed in order for the removal of the order to be approved.